Detailed analysis of excited state systematics in a lattice QCD calculation of $g_A$: Introduction

 \section{Introduction}

 Lattice QCD (LQCD) calculations of nucleon matrix elements have reached a level of maturity for inclusion in the most recent Flavour Lattice Averaging Group (FLAG) review~\cite{Aoki:2019cca}.
-It is now common that results are obtained with multiple lattice spacings, multiple volumes and pion masses at or near the physical pion mass.
+Results are now commonly obtained with multiple lattice spacings, multiple volumes and pion masses at or near the physical pion mass.
 Control over the continuum, infinite volume and physical pion mass extrapolations are necessary to compare LQCD results amongst themselves as well as with experiments.

 However, there is an additional source of systematic uncertainty in the calculations which must be brought under control before the extrapolations can be relied upon, and that is the excited state contamination of the correlation functions.
 The source of the issue is tied to the well-known signal-to-noise (S/N) problem~\cite{Lepage:1989hd}.
 At early time, where the stochastic noise is under control, the correlation functions have significant contamination from excited states, while at large time, where there is ground state saturation, the noise overwhelms the signal.
-To date, there are no calculations of nucleon three-point functions performed at light pion masses with sufficient statistics that the ground state matrix element can be determined without addressing the contributions from excited states.
+To date, there are no calculations of nucleon three-point functions performed at light pion masses with sufficient statistics that the ground state matrix element can be determined at sufficiently large times that excited state contributions can be neglected -- the equivalent of a single exponential fit to the two-point function to extract the ground state energy.

 The FLAG review summarizes challenges in controlling the excited state contamination in these calculations and the strategies various groups use to do so.
 In this article, we will focus on two important points that are not discussed in the FLAG review and which are generally lacking in the literature: \begin{enumerate}[leftmargin=*] \item Stability of the ground state matrix element under the truncation of data and/or the variation in the number of excited states used in the analysis;